collin/cascadence/README.markdown

 Helper for organizing flow-based specs for such things as writing integration tests with rspec-capybara

-== Contributing to cascadence
+Notes
+=
+You (I guess that would be me) need to fix how cascadence order is read, right now, the dependence on recursion is extremely resource heavy and definitely a bad idea (if not a target for memory leaks) == Contributing to cascadence

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.